kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 van Dixhoorn, Chad.
 ‘The Seventeenth Century and the Westminster Assembly’.
 In _The Oxford Handbook of Presbyterianism_, edited by Gary Scott Smith and P. C. Kemeny, 29–49.
 Oxford: Oxford University Press, 2019.

-Vincent, Susan. _Dressing the Elite: Dressing the Elite Clothes in Early Modern England_.
+Vincent, Susan. _Dressing the Elite: Clothes in Early Modern England_.
 Oxford: Berg, 2003.

 Walker, Garthine.
 ‘Expanding the Boundaries of Female Honour in Early Modern England’. _Transactions of the Royal Historical Society_ 6 (1996): 235–45.